underscoreio/essential-slick/src/pages/5-data_modelling.md

 #### Matching or Undecided

 Not everyone has an email address, so perhaps when filtering it would be safer to only exclude rows that don't match our filter criteria.
+That is, keep `NULL` addresses in the results.

 Add Elena to the database...